• Student Activities and Organizations

 To prevent fraternity and sorority organization hazing, take the following actions:

-- Publicize the institution’s anti-hazing policy and relevant laws.
+• Publicize your institution’s anti-hazing policy and relevant laws.
 Potential institutional sanctions or criminal punishment may deter student hazing.
-In the Fraternity and Sorority Life orientation, identify what constitutes hazing under the policy and the law, as well as associated consequences.
+In Fraternity and Sorority Life orientation, identify what constitutes hazing under the policy and the law, as well as associated consequences.
 This information should also go in the signed fraternity/sorority recognition agreement and on the Fraternity and Sorority Life website, if applicable.

-- Install institution advisors in fraternity and sorority houses.
+• Install institution advisors in fraternity and sorority houses.
 Graduate students, faculty, and other staff members can be effective advisors, especially when they reside at the fraternity house.
 As a representative of the institution, an advisor should not be perceived as a peer of the members, but as an important communication bridge between the institution and the fraternity and sorority organization.
-Advisors can also serve as a resource for pledges who may have questions about member behavior.
-If hazing does occur, the advisor can quickly report it to the institution.
+Advisors also can serve as a resource for pledges who may have questions about member behavior.
+If hazing occurs, the advisor can quickly report it to the institution.

 More From UE